neelsmith/MiseEnPage.jl/docs/src/index.md

 ## Documentation

-This documentation was built using [Documenter.jl](https://github.com/JuliaDocs).
+This documentation was built using [Documenter.jl](https://github.com/JuliaDocs), which generates and incorporates output of all code examples in these pages as part of its build process.

 ```@example
 using Dates # hide